MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     │ 3.33333 │
     =#

-To use `Mean` as a pipeline primitive, there are two steps.
-First, we use `Then` to build a pipeline that aggregates from its input.
+To use `Mean` as a query primitive, there are two steps.
+First, we use `Then` to build a query that aggregates from its input.
-Second, we register a `Lift` to this pipeline when the combinator's name is mentioned in a pipeline expression.
+Second, we register a `Lift` to this query when the combinator's name is mentioned in a query expression.

     DataKnots.Lift(::typeof(Mean)) = Then(Mean)